osu-crypto/libOTe/AUDIT.md

 - `Dpf_Audit_Test` requires a correction byte of two to be rejected and checks that failed decoding leaves the destination key unchanged.

+## AUD-191: Rejected Subspace VOLE generation changed correction-buffer state

+Status: fixed

+Affected code:

+- Semi-honest Subspace VOLE sender and receiver generation entry points.

+Concern:

+The sender appended a correction message before validating generator readiness and caller spans.
+The receiver consumed a buffered peer correction before the same validation.
+A rejected direct call could therefore change synchronization state, and some malformed sender calls could modify output before discovering an invalid input span.

+Impact:

+A caller error or use of an unseeded generator could desynchronize subsequent Subspace VOLE calls.
+The high-level SoftSpoken protocols supply valid spans, so this affected direct use of the public low-level interface.

+Resolution:

+The entry points now validate readiness and exact caller span sizes before appending or consuming correction messages.
+SmallField VOLE exposes and reuses one readiness predicate so both layers apply the same state definition.
+These checks remain outside the generation kernels.

+Verification:

+- `OtExt_SoftSpoken_BufferState_Audit_Test` requires rejected unseeded and
+  undersized generation calls to preserve sender messages, receiver read index, and output buffers.